 As shown in Fig. \ref{Pre_Analysis}, the two assessment approaches reflect \textbf{a coincident finding}: \textit{The central kernel element, i.e. the one at position $(2, 2)$, always exhibits a higher knowledge intensity than others and its superiority tend to be overpowering in very deep network block and layers.}

-The above finding indicates that in the incremental learning task, if one can only select one kernel element to maximize the plasticity of the network to learn on the new task data while freeze other kernel elements to keep stability on the old task knowledge due to the limitation on the computation resource, the selected kernel element must be the central kernel element while the surrounding kernel elements are the frozen ones.
-Moreover, the finding even points out the best locations for facilitating incremental learning on the central kernel elements---the last three layers of the forth block of the network---which is highly valuable for guiding the concrete design of the on-edge incremental learning framework.
+The above finding indicates that in the incremental learning task, if one can only select one kernel element to maximize the plasticity of the network to learn the new task data while freezing other kernel elements to keep stability on the old task knowledge due to the limitation on the computational and memory resource, the selected kernel element must be the central kernel element while the surrounding kernel elements are the frozen ones.
+Moreover, the finding even points out the best locations for facilitating incremental learning on the central kernel elements---the last three layers of the fourth block of the network---which is highly valuable for guiding the concrete design of the low-cost incremental learning framework.